- Miller Canfield Lawyer Joe Gustavus Speaks at International Export Controls Forum in San Francisco

 - Wire Stripping: What is Old is New Again

 National security concerns are at a high water mark and government scrutiny of domestic and international transactions involving controlled assets has greatly increased under export control laws.
 Significant civil and criminal penalties can result from violating the confusing patchwork of export control laws governing the possession, trade, and export of controlled assets.
 Given the myriad of ever-evolving export controls, the number of agencies administering the controls, and the serious penalties involved, companies that may possess, trade, or export controlled assets, including controlled products, software, technology, and services, should closely evaluate their current export control compliance practices and policies and dedicate personnel and resources to maintain compliance with export control laws.
-Export control compliance is particularly important for companies involved in the aerospace, automotive, defense, information technology, telecommunications, and software industries.
+Export control compliance is particularly important for companies involved in the aerospace, automotive, defense, information technology, machine tools, nuclear power, robotics, telecommunications, and software industries.

 DEPTH OF EXPERIENCE AND INTERNATIONAL REACH